A Cosmological Holographic Reconstruction of f(Q) Theory: Dark Energy Models

 where the action $Q$ plays as the matter part for $f(X, Y, ...)$.
 For example, the form $\rho=\rho(H, \dot{H}, ...)$ of Holographic dark energy can be written as $\rho=\rho(X, Y, ...)$ to solve some partial differential equations of $f(X, Y, ...)$ to procure the physical nature of dark energy for some cosmogenic model.\\

+One of the most perplexing problems in contemporary cosmology is dark energy.
+Specifically, dark energy might even be a quantum gravity problem.
+In this sense, the dark energy of our universe is largely described by the holographic principle, which is one of the tenets of quantum gravity.
 The covariant generalized version of the Holographic dark energy has been proposed to correspond with the modified gravity to explore the dark energy scenario in the inflationary phase in ref. \cite{Nojiri}.
 In ref.\cite{Nojiri1} also the authors have described the generalized holographic dark energy to express the inflationary expansion of the early universe.
 The Granda and Oliveros (GO) model has been described to prospect the evolution of dark energy density and the deceleration parameter in connection with a holographic origin \cite{Karami}.
 Granda-Oliveros cut-off is written as \cite{Koussour}

 where the Hubble parameter $H$ is $\frac{\dot{a}}{a}$ and 'dot' denotes the derivative with respect to the cosmic time $t$.
 This model involves two parameters $\alpha$ and $\beta$.
 Since the expansion of the universe is attributed to the presence of dark energy, it is logical to consider its density dependence on the rate of change of the Hubble parameter ($H$).
 So we can take the dark energy density as a function of $H$ and $\dot{H}$.
 Such a dependence is controlled by the model parameters $\alpha$ and $\beta$.
 If the IR cut-off of holographic dark energy is taken as particle horizon then it can not explain the accelerated expansion of our present universe.
 However, if we take the IR cut-off as the future event horizon, then another problem arises in the description of our universe.
 In this work, we will work with the Granda-Oliveros model \cite{Nojiri1, Koussour} as a model for dark energy.
 We have $L_{GO}\propto R$ as the limiting case $\{\alpha, \beta\}=\{2, 1\}$.
 The best fit observational data \cite{Malekjani} for a non-flat universe is,